Delyong/EmployeeCSVProject/README.md

 ## Summary
 > This is an Employee CSV Project where users are able to enter a file name of their choice (In the console) which they wish to read and write to the database
-> using MySQL queries whilst utilising Buffered FileReader & Lambda expressions.
+> using `MySQL` queries whilst utilising `Buffered FileReader & Lambda expressions`.
 This will then display the
 > number of corrupted records, number of employee records, number and list of duplicated records.

-> Users are also able to enter the number of threads they wish to use to execute the program at the start (In the console)
+> Users are also able to enter the number of `threads` they wish to use to execute the program at the start (In the console)

 > Practices applied that are worth mentioning:
 >> + MVC Project Structure